tkdinh/rhce-ex294/04-playbooks/README.md

 - name: Create a file with multiline content
   hosts: node2
   tasks:
   - name: Create a file with several lines inside using pipe symbol
     copy:
       content: |
         this is line1
         this is line2
       dest: /home/vagrant/multiline.file
+  - name: Create a file with concatenating lines inside using > symbol
+    copy:
+      content: >
+        this is line1
+        this is line2
+      dest: /home/vagrant/multiline2.file
 ```